jkubis96/JBioSeqTools/README.md

     # name of provided polyA singla sequence
     'polya_name':'',

-    # POSSIBLE!
+    # OPTIONAL!
     # sequence of provided fluorescent tag
     # if the user does not need fluorescent tag, provide ''
     # sequence orientation 5' ---> 3' - sense
     'fluorescence_sequence':'',
-    # POSSIBLE!
+    # OPTIONAL!
     # name of provided fluorescent tag
     # if the user does not need fluorescent tag, provide ''
     'fluorescence_name':'',

     # WARNING!
 If provided sequences for transcripts (> 0), provide fluorescence_linker_sequence or provide empty string ''.

-    # POSSIBLE if transcript sequence occures, if not empty string ''!
+    # OPTIONAL if transcript sequence occures, if not empty string ''!
     # sequence of provided fluorescence tag linker
     # sequence orientation 5' ---> 3' - sense
     'fluorescence_linker_sequence':'',
-    # POSSIBLE if transcript sequence occures, if not empty string ''!
+    # OPTIONAL if transcript sequence occures, if not empty string ''!
     # name of provided fluorescence tag linker
     'fluorescence_linker_name':'',